- Real Estate

 Parts of that route would have dedicated bike lanes, but most of it would feature shared lanes — painted bike markers on lanes that bikers would share with cars and buses — and painted lines to better formalize parking lanes.
 Where the DOT wants to create dedicated bike lanes, it would take five feet from the normally 12-foot-wide parking lanes on either side of the streets, leaving one nine-feet wide and the other ten-feet wide.

 Some streets would get their own unique schemes, however, including parts of Gold Street and Old Slip.
 All of the new routes would get new signage to help bikers find their way and stay out of trouble.

 The proposal presented at the March 13 meeting does not require CB1 to take a formal position on the changes, but the Planning Committee was largely receptive of the plan — although some members did raise concerns, particularly about shared lanes, which some board members said they thought could be dangerous for bikers.

 The DOT characterized many of the changes as formalizing the ways bikers already get around and that the new routes wouldn’t send bikers into dangerous conditions.
 Committee member Michael Ketring said he personally supported the plan and the shared lanes.

 “We can’t let the perfect be the enemy of the good,” he said.
-“Clearly Williams Street south of Wall Street has challenges — it’s narrow, it’s tight, but my experiences as a bike rider when I’m on a shared lane, I do think traffic goes a little bit slower, drivers are a little more aware.
+“Clearly William Street south of Wall Street has challenges — it’s narrow, it’s tight, but my experiences as a bike rider when I’m on a shared lane, I do think traffic goes a little bit slower, drivers are a little more aware.
 Would I prefer a protected lane with a barrier?
 Sure I would, but we do what we can, so I do think [the DOT] has done a good job with it.”